-Norfolk Naval Shipyard begins USS Montpelier’s Engineered Overhaul
+Norfolk Naval Shipyard Begins USS Montpelier’s Engineered Overhaul

 |0

-This work, Norfolk Naval Shipyard begins USS Montpelier’s Engineered Overhaul [Image 3 of 3], by Shelby West, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Norfolk Naval Shipyard Begins USS Montpelier’s Engineered Overhaul, by Michael D Brayshaw, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.